What are video requests?

 - Location of your or anyone else’s Ring devices

 Alternatively, by clicking NO THANKS you’ll have an opportunity to review your video recordings before sharing.
-You can select the REVIEW VIDEOS button where you’ll be prompted to log into your Ring account to review your video recordings.
-If you choose to not review your video recordings, no further action is needed and none of your information will be shared with law enforcement.
+If you choose not to review your video recordings, no further action is needed.

-If you decide you do not want to receive these email requests from Ring in the future, you can click the link at the bottom that says Please unsubscribe me from future requests to share footage.
+If you decide you do not want to receive these email requests from Ring in the future, you can click the link at the bottom that says Click here to unsubscribe from future requests to share video recordings.
 That means you will no longer receive these types of email requests once your request has been processed through our system within 24 hours.
 If you decide to be excluded, Ring will not share that information or any of your personal information with law enforcement.